-Our trails, our journeys, are fraught with challenges and joys, but amongst them we can find peace amongst the chaos.
+Our trails, our journeys, are riddled with challenges and joys, but through them we can find peace amongst the chaos.
 Throughout these 19 years of life that I have lived I believe that adventure has taught me what it means to live fully.
 I have adventured everywhere from mountains and rivers to the kitchen and the meditation cushion.
 An adventure does not need to occur on Mount Everest, but the desire to experience life truthfully must come from within.
 I am young yes, but I have learned much in these years of telling stories.

 The focus of my life has always been to live truthfully to who I am.
 In my hometown of San Pedro, a small working class town in coastal Los Angeles, it is a very rare thing for someone to want to live their life truthfully to themselves.
 I have always set out to be the example and while I haven't always adventured or meditated or been vegan, I have always sought to live my truest life.

 These are the loves of my life, they have shaped me into who I am today.
 My family has facilitated this love of adventure and healthy living within me, we are a tribe that helps shape each other into our best selves.

 What I have learned with my family is really what I do with this website, to help all those I can to be shaped into their best selves.
 Please join me in this journey, it will be the wildest ride of your life.